victoralvarado/victoralvarado/README.md

 Web developer and Designer
 --------------------------

-*   🌍  I'm based in El Salvador
+*   🌍  I'm from El Salvador
 *   ✉️  You can contact me at [alvaradoguzman900@gmail.com](mailto:alvaradoguzman900@gmail.com)
 ### Skills
 <p align="left">